Art & Architecture Programme

 Opening Conversation: What Else Can Art Be?
 Theaster Gates In Conversation

-Theaster Gates’ work has long been rooted in creating spaces for communities and cultures that are politically and economically marginalized or under threat.
-In long-term, ongoing projects – many of them rooted in the economically deprived South Side of Chicago, where the artist grew up – Gates has used the economies, institutions and materials of art as a force for urban regeneration and cultural preservation.
-In conversation with Elvira Dyangani Ose (director, The Showroom, London).
+Theaster Gates’s work has long been rooted in creating spaces for communities and cultures that are politically and economically marginalized or under threat.
+In long-term, ongoing projects – many of them based in Chicago, the artist’s home city – Gates has used the economies, institutions and materials of art as a force for urban regeneration and cultural preservation.
+In conversation with Elvira Dyangani Ose (director, The Showroom).

 Virtual Worlds: Design Beyond The Physical, presented by RIBA

-Architects present some of the most interesting and innovative recently completed international museum projects.
+Architects present some of the most interesting and innovative international museum projects.

 Chasper Schmidlin & Lukas Voellmy (Schmidlin Architekten & Luvo Architekten, Zurich) – Muzeum Susch, Switzerland